Set a Course for Compliance with FMVSS 108

 The SAE Lighting Committee meets twice a year to review and update SAE-recommended practices pertaining to automotive lighting, which are normally the basis for the FMVSS 108 laws.
 As part of the process, the committee typically voices any concerns and proposes modifications to FMVSS 108.

 We will continue to monitor these ongoing discussions and will share our findings and recommendations.
-Lighting technology is evolving at a rapid pace and the standards which govern these products will follow suit.
+Automotive Lighting technology is evolving at a rapid pace and the standards which govern these products will follow suit.
 Intertek's detailed FMVSS 108 white paper is available online.

 Share your thoughts on the latest changes to FMVSS 108 and how it has impacted your products or your testing and certification program.